-Peter Thiel's Trump donation causes waves in Silicon Valley
+Silicon Valley wrestles with what to do about Peter Thiel

 "Diversity of opinion is painful but critical to the health of a democratic society.
 We can't start purging people for political support," tweeted Altman, who has previously compared Trump to Hitler.

-He called it a "dangerous path" to forge, adding that "YC is not going to fire someone for supporting a major party nominee."
+In a post on Monday, Altman wrote, "The only two vocal Trump supporters I am close to are Peter Thiel and my grandma ...
+This has been a strain on my relationship with both of them—I think they are completely wrong in their support of this man."

+He made a distinction between Trump's words and Thiel's support of Trump: "If Peter said some of the things Trump says himself, he would no longer be part of Y Combinator."

 Altman said he is, however, working on new project to "stop Trump" but declined to comment further.

-Altman also noted that, to his knowledge, he and Graham combined have donated more to this election cycle than Thiel.

 Thiel's donation comes at a precarious time for the Trump campaign.
 Over the past 10 days, Trump has been caught in a heated crossfire with a number of women who have alleged various degrees of sexual assault.